Cnrdelaney/HG_marker_detection/docs/source/usage.rst

 * ``gene_list``: A list of genes to use for filtering in your data.
 An optional addition, but when used COMET will only consider the genes submitted here.
   By default COMET will use our own list of surface marking genes.
-Should be comma delimited.
+Can be comma delimited on a single line or one gene per line, no commas.